Google Password Manager Review: Quick Expert Summary

 There’s a pretty cool sync feature, too.
 It makes your passwords accessible across all devices where you’re signed into Google.
 By default, it syncs all profile information, including passwords, to your Google Account, but you can customize what gets saved.
 For added security, you can also use passphrases for storing and syncing Chrome data on Google’s cloud, preventing Google from accessing it.

 Overall, Google Password Manager is a free, convenient option.
-However, if you’re after advanced security features and extras, like password sharing, complex form filling, or dark web monitoring, you need to look at a reputable premium password manager instead.
+However, if you’re after advanced security features and extras — like complex form filling, emergency access options, or encrypted file storage, you need to look at a reputable premium password manager instead.

 However, you may miss the flexibility of a standalone password manager app like NordPass or Sticky Password.
 Google offers a bit of a workaround for those desiring an “app-like” experience — you can create a desktop shortcut for the password manager, opening it in a dedicated window.
 That said, I never found any huge benefit in doing this.